 What are you passionate about?
-I am passionate about economic empowerment and a cadre of social justice issues.
+Economic empowerment and social justice.

 Favorite TV show: "Cash Cab," "Shark Tank"